Home » Workshop » Benches » The Best Woodworking Vises, Types and How To Mount Them

 How do you mount a woodworking vise?

 Most woodworking vises are mounted from underneath a solid wood bench top.
-And, since most vise manufacturers do not include screws you’ll want to be sure to use heavy duty lag bolts with a pre-drilled hole to avoid splitting.
+And, since most vise manufacturers do not include screws, you’ll want to use heavy-duty lag bolts with a pre-drilled hole to avoid splitting.

 How do you choose a vise?

-Choosing a vise is ultimately a decision on budget, your style of workbench and what types of woodworking projects you’ll tackle.
-While an expensive patternmakers vise is a top pick, if you don’t need the pivoting head and have limited space it will be more awkward than useful in your shop.
-On the other hand, if you go too cheap you’ll regret the decision and look to upgrade later.
+Choosing a vise is ultimately a decision on budget, your style of workbench, and what types of woodworking projects you’ll tackle.
+While an expensive patternmakers vise is a top pick, if you don’t need the pivoting head and have limited space, it will be more awkward than helpful in your shop.
+On the other hand, if you go too cheap, you’ll regret the decision and look to upgrade later.

 Summary